-- The Fund's Investment strategy; - Valuation principles of the Fund's investments; - The number of shares in the Alternative Investment Fund, which, due to their illiquid nature, are subject to special measures; - New arrangements for managing the Fund's liquidity; - The Fund's risk profile and the risk management systems implemented by the Fund Manager used to manage the Fund's risks; - There have been no amendments to the maximum level of leverage which the Fund Manager can use on behalf of the Fund.
+- The Fund's Investment strategy; - Valuation principles of the Fund's investments; - New arrangements for managing the Fund's liquidity; - The Fund's risk profile and the risk management systems implemented by the Fund Manager used to manage the Fund's risks; - There have been no amendments to the maximum level of leverage which the Fund Manager can use on behalf of the Fund.
 Nor has there been any changes in the right to use collateral or any guarantee accordance with the agreement allowing for the leverage.